Cryptographic Algorithms

 - Substituition text generation

-- Given: Ciphertext and keyword
+- Steps (DECRYPTION)- Given: Ciphertext and keyword

 - Create the table using sorted keyword columns and place the ciphertext in the table in column wise order (top->bottom for each column then next column)